samsieber/subgit-sync/README.md

     * Pass to subgit
         * Calls the hook in the subgit repo to do the appropriate logic
             * Might need to set the git_dir variable - do we need one of those?

+ * Change locking to lock on setting file
+ * Have setup place the hook in the data dir, and then symlink from there

  * Setup tests using the post-parsing data